tidwall/sjson/README.md

 Installing
 ----------

-To start using SJSON, install Go and run `go get`:
+The only requirement is the [Go Programming Language](https://golang.org/dl/).

 ```sh
 $ go get -u github.com/tidwall/sjson
 ```

-This will retrieve the library.
+And you're ready to go!

 Set a value
 -----------
-Set sets the value for the specified path.
+Set sets a value for a specified path.
-A path is in dot syntax, such as "name.last" or "age".
+A path is in dot syntax, e.g "name.last" or "age".
-This function expects that the json is well-formed and validates.
+This function expects that the json is well-formed and validated.
 Invalid json will not panic, but it may return back unexpected results.
 Invalid paths may return an error.